-THE ADMINISTRATIVE COMPLAINT
+PLAINTIFFS' ADMINISTRATIVE COMPLAINT

-- 88. On September 11, 2014, Plaintiffs Level the Playing Field and Peter Ackerman filed an administrative complaint against the CPD, its executive director, and the 11 members of its board of directors who participated in adopting its rules for the last presidential election.
-41 - 89.
-On June 16, 2015, Plaintiff the Green Party submitted a request to join that administrative complaint.
-On June 18, 2015, Plaintiff the Libertarian Party also submitted a request to join the administrative complaint.
-The Green Party and the Libertarian Party requests raised no new facts, and incorporated and relied solely on the facts and allegations contained in LPF's and Dr. Ackerman's administrative complaint. - 90.
+- 85. On September 11, 2014, Plaintiffs Level the Playing Field and Peter Ackerman filed an administrative complaint against the CPD, its executive director, and the 11 of its directors who participated in adopting its rules for the last presidential election.37 On June 16, 2015, Plaintiff the Green Party joined that administrative complaint.
+On June 18, 2015, Plaintiff the Libertarian Party also joined that administrative complaint. - 86.
 Based on the facts and evidence documented in the administrative complaint and exhibits appended thereto, Plaintiffs alleged that the CPD and these 12 directors violated the FEC's debate sponsorship regulations.
-For the reasons set forth above, and presented in greater detail in the administrative complaint and the extensive evidence submitted in support of that complaint, Plaintiffs established that the CPD's sponsorship of the debates violated FEC regulations because (1) the CPD is not a nonpartisan organization and (2) the CPD's 15% polling criterion is not objective as required by the FEC's rules. - 91.
-Because the CPD violated the FEC's debate regulations, its expenditures on debates, receipt of corporate contributions to fund those expenditures, and failure to report those expenditures and contributors all also violated FECA. - 92.
+For the reasons set forth above, and presented in greater detail in the administrative complaint and the extensive record evidence submitted in support of that complaint, Plaintiffs established that the CPD's sponsorship of the debates violated FEC regulations because (1) the CPD is not a nonpartisan organization and (2) the CPD's 15% polling criterion is not objective as required by the FEC's rules. - 87.
+Because the CPD violated the FEC's debate regulations, its expenditures on debates, receipt of corporate contributions to fund those expenditures, and failure to report those expenditures and contributors all also violated FECA. - 88.
 First, the CPD violated FECA by making illegal corporate campaign contributions.
 FECA prohibits corporations, including the CPD, from making contributions to political candidates, 52 U.S.C. § 30118(a), and defines contributions broadly to include the provision of any good or service free of charge, see 11 C.F.R. § 100.52(d)(1) (defining in-kind contribution as "the provision of any goods or services without charge or at a charge that is less than the usual and normal charge for such goods or services").
 The CPD's provision of free televised campaign fora to the Democratic and Republican candidates were illegal corporate campaign contributions.

-41 The 11 directors are: Frank Fahrenkopf, Jr., Michael D. McCurry, Howard G. Buffett, John C. Danforth, John Griffen, Antonia Hernandez, John I. Jenkins, Newton N. Minow, Richard D. Parsons, Dorothy Ridings, and Alan K. Simpson.
+37 The 11 directors are: Frank Fahrenkopf, Jr., Michael D. McCurry, Howard G. Buffett, John C. Danforth, John Griffen, Antonia Hernandez, John I. Jenkins, Newton N. Minow, Richard D. Parsons, Dorothy Ridings, and Alan K. Simpson.
 The executive director is Janet Brown.

-- 93. Second, the CPD violated FECA by making illegal corporate campaign expenditures.
+- 89. Second, the CPD violated FECA by making illegal corporate campaign expenditures.
 Under FECA, an "expenditure" includes "any purchase, payment, distribution, loan, advance, deposit, or gift of money or anything of value, made by any person for the purpose of influencing any election for Federal office."
 52 U.S.C. § 30101(9)(A)(i).
 FECA prohibits corporations like the CPD from making such expenditures.
 Id. § 30118(a).
-The CPD's spending on a forum for Democratic and Republican presidential candidates to influence voters was an illegal corporate campaign expenditure. - 94.
+The CPD's spending on a forum for Democratic and Republican presidential candidates to influence voters was an illegal corporate campaign expenditure. - 90.
 Third, the CPD violated FECA by accepting campaign contributions from its corporate sponsors.
 FECA prohibits corporations from making contributions to political committees.
 Id.
 A political committee includes any group that has as its "major purpose" the election of a candidate, Fed.
 Election Comm'n v.
 Mass.
 Citizens for Life, 479 U.S. 238, 252 n.6 (1986), and that "makes expenditures aggregating in excess of \$1,000 during a calendar year," 52 U.S.C. § 30101(4)(A).
 The CPD qualifies as a political committee: its major (and indeed, primary) purpose is to promote the election of the Democratic or Republican nominee for president by hosting debates that showcase those candidates and exclude all others, and it devotes virtually all, if not all, of its multimillion dollar spending in service of that purpose.
 The